llvm/clangd-www/features.md

 ## Cross-references

 These features let you navigate your codebase.

-They work across files.
+They work across the files you've opened.
+{:.v7}

-(In clangd 7 and 8, they cover files you've opened.
-Clangd 9 will automatically index your whole project).
+clangd will also automatically index your whole project.
+{:.v9}

 ### Find definition/declaration